dekoza/mtgpl/docs/_sources/MH1.rst.txt

 :mtgtip:`Scrapyard Recombiner<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/9/8945f5e0-c143-47ca-910e-32ad9ac34487.jpg?1562202487|https://scryfall.com/card/mh1/227/scrapyard-recombiner?utm_source=api>`
    Modular 2 (This creature enters the battlefield with two +1/+1 counters on it.
 When it dies, you may put its +1/+1 counters on target artifact creature.)

-   |tap|, Sacrifice an artifact: Search your library for a Construct card, reveal it, put it into your hand, then shuffle your library.
+   |tap|, Sacrifice an artifact: Search your library for a Construct card, reveal it, put it into your hand, then shuffle.

 :mtgtip:`Sword of Sinew and Steel<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/0/c081e5cf-81e2-4afb-a912-8267de29e88d.jpg?1562202493|https://scryfall.com/card/mh1/228/sword-of-sinew-and-steel?utm_source=api>`